terrytaylorbonn/terrytaylorbonn.github.io/0-tldr.markdown

 What a bunch of **hype and gibberish**.
 I don't even have to watch the video to know the basic premise is nonsense.
 I dont have to be an AI expert to understand that SW running on clocked binary circuits can not even begin to match the cognitive abilities of the human mind. **AI crunches numbers.
 It sees nothing, hears nothing, has no thoughts, absolutely no cognitive abilities** (Sutton's use of the term "enactive cognition" is a **shameless scam**).

-*The video explains what a binary machine must do to match human driving abilities*<br>
+*The video explains what a binary machine must do to match human driving abilities (the search for the holy grail continues)*<br>
 <img src="/assets/tldr-6.png" alt="drones" width="22%">